 Our curriculum is based on the Early Years Framework in Reception and the National Curriculum for Key Stages 1 and 2.
 It is all the planned activities that we organise in order to promote learning, personal growth and development.
 It includes not only the formal requirements of the National Curriculum but also what the children learn from the way they are treated and expected to behave.

-Called the ‘wider curriculum’, we give children as many diverse opportunities as we can to take part in activities that build self-esteem, confidence, resilience and develop positive relationships.
+At Moulton, we recognise and value the role that a broad and creative curriculum has on children’s overall achievement and well-being.
+We give our children as many diverse opportunities as we can to take part in activities that build self-esteem, confidence, resilience and develop positive relationships.

 We use an integrated, themed approach, which the children find motivating and which helps them make links and connections across the curriculum.
 It is carefully structured to engage interest at the start of a topic, includes an ‘innovation project’ to apply the knowledge and skills acquired, and an ‘express event’ to share their learning with a wider audience and create a purpose for learning.

 Over the past two years, we have been developing the extent and breadth of our curriculum to ensure our children develop the knowledge and skills they need to achieve well.
 This has included a comprehensive review of each subject and a plan to develop each area over time as follows:

 - 2018-19 – creative arts: drama, dance, performance arts

 - 2019-20 – Art, Geography and Science (autumn/spring terms)